Matt Weiss (American football): Baltimore Ravens (2009–2020)

-Weiss was given an assistant coaching role for the Baltimore Ravens in 2009 under head coach, John Harbaugh.
+Weiss was given an assistant coaching role for the Baltimore Ravens in 2009 under head coach John Harbaugh.
 He was then given the defensive quality coach role in 2012, a role in which he held until 2014 when Weiss became the line-backers coach.
 He also featured in the Raven's Super Bowl-winning team in Super Bowl XLVII, in which they defeated the San Francisco 49ers 34-31.
 Weiss was appointed the cornerback coach in 2015, then, in 2016 he became the assistant quarterback coach, and in 2018, Weiss became the assistant wide receiver and free safety coach.
 His final role with the Ravens was in 2019 when he was given the running back coach role, after the conclusion of the 2020/21 NFL season Weiss left the Ravens to become the Michigan quarterback’s coach.

 Assistant to head coach

 Weiss was hired by the Baltimore Ravens in 2009 as an assistant to head coach John Harbaugh.
 Weiss was part of the Ravens' coaching staff that won Super Bowl XLVII.
 In 2014, with Weiss as assistant linebackers coach, linebackers Terrell Suggs and Elvis Dumervil combined to be the NFL's top sack tandem with 29 sacks combined.
-Inside Linebacker C. J. Mosley also became the first rookie in franchise history to be selected to the Pro Bowl.
+Dumervil also broke the franchise record for sacks in this season with 17 as well as reached the Pro Bowl in the same season.
+Inside linebacker C. J. Mosley also became the first rookie in franchise history to be selected to the Pro Bowl.
 In 2015, with Weiss as cornerbacks coach, the Ravens' pass defense improved from 23rd the prior year (337.4 YPG) to 10th overall (233.6 YPG).

-Linebacker coach

-Weiss was the assistant in charge of linebackers in 2014.
-In that season, Raven linebackers, Elvis Dumervil and Terrell Suggs had the most sacks as a duo in the NFL, with 29.
-Dumervil also broke the franchise record for sacks in this season with 17 as well as reached the pro bowl in the same season.
-Inside linebacker C. J. Mosley also became the first rookie in franchise history to be selected to the Pro Bowl.